Mandala Murders: Development

 Developed by YRF Entertainment, Mandala Murders is the studio’s second major web series after The Railway Men.
 Created by Gopi Puthran, known for Mardaani 2, it adapts The Butcher of Benares into a mythological-crime thriller.
 Puthran co-directed with Manan Rawat, with writing by Gabe Gabriel, Matt Graham, Avinash Dwivedi, Chirag Garg, and Puthran.

 Filming

 Filmed across five cities in Uttar Pradesh, the series depicts Charandaspur with a dark, atmospheric aesthetic.
 Shaz Mohammed’s cinematography captures the town’s dusty lanes and the eerie Varuna Forest, contrasting modern and historical timelines.

-Music

-The score, composed by Sanchit and Ankit Balhara, complements the series’ tension, though some reviews found it unremarkable.

 Release

 Mandala Murders premiered on Netflix on 25 July 2025, with all eight episodes released simultaneously.
 Promoted as a "mythological-crime thriller," its trailer was shared on Netflix’s platforms.

 Episodes

 The first season consists of eight episodes, released on 25 July 2025.